House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixabay

-If you are an experienced knife-maker or want to make your knife completely on your own, then you can skip this tool.
+If you are an experienced knife-maker or want to make your knife entirely on your own, you can skip this tool.
 Otherwise, you may want to consider buying pre-cut blade blanks.
-This is a great tool to get if you are new to knife-making because it will allow you to spend your energy learning how to shape and craft a knife, as opposed to breaking down the steel into more manageable chunks.
+They are ideal if you are new to knife-making because they will allow you to spend your energy learning how to shape and craft a knife, instead of breaking down the steel into more manageable chunks.

 4. Angle Grinder